kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-No. Each reference is one small file, rewritten only when its content changes.
+No. One small file per reference, in a volume the pod already mounts.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?